alxers/book_of_proof/3_chapter.md

 Let A be math major, B - history majors.
 Then |B| = |A union B| - |A| + |A intersection B|
 |B| = 523 - 100 + 33 (should be 523-100-33 ?)

+2. How many 4-digit positive integers are there for which there are no repeated digits, or for which there may be repeated digits, but all are odd?